Gravity Hot Water System

 Based upon the fact that your water heater is in the basement of your home, Mother Nature is going to do the work for free!

-Gravity hot water loops work because the heated water, which is lighter, rises through the loop.
-As the water cools at the top of the loop, it falls and is thermo-syphoned back into the hot water heater.
+A gravity hot water system works because the heated water, which is lighter, rises through the loop.
+As the water cools at the end of the loop where the last part of the loop is not insulated, it is thermo-siphoned back into the hot water heater.

 The water enters the bottom of the heater at the drain valve inlet.
 This flow of water is slow but constant.